Tasha Baxter: 2014–2019: Snowblind, Bigger than Me

 In 2014, Baxter met Au5 and the song '"Snowblind" was created.
 Tasha wrote and performed vocals for the song and it was released on Canadian electronic record label Monstercat.
 "Snowblind" reached number one on the Beatport dubstep charts and also appeared on the American TV show, "So You Think You Can Dance".
 The following year, she independently released "Bigger than Me" with Au5 as producer which has over one million streams on Spotify.

 In 2016, she was featured again on Monstercat with Tut Tut Child on the song "Just A Dream".

 In 2017 the song, "The Journey" from Baxter's album "Colour Of Me" was sampled in Lil Wayne's "Hittas" on his "Tha Carter V" studio album.

 During this period, Baxter continued with collaborations and recordings in the Electronic dance music and Drum & Bass with releases such as "Saviour" by Flux Pavilion on Circus Records and "The Wall" by Abis & Signal/Imanu and with Minesweepa on "FACES" and "Stargate" with Au5 on his "Divinorum" album.

 2020–present: Polyoto

 In 2020, Baxter started streaming on Twitch during lockdown.
-During her streams she and her Twitch community created the collaborative album 'FULL MOON FLEX' which was released in 2021 by her record label Polyoto.
+During her streams she and her Twitch community created the collaborative album 'FULL MOON FLEX' which was released in 2021 by her record label Polyoto Records.

 In 2021, Baxter collaborated with Feed Me again, performing 'Reckless' on his self titled studio album 'Feed Me' released on Sotto Voce.
 Later in 2021, Baxter collaborated with Moore Kismet on their song 'Call of the Unicorn' released on Thrive.

+In 2022, Baxter collaborated with Kill the Noise and Bro Safari releasing the single "As Above So Below" via Polyoto Records.
+The single would also contain the "Band of Insanity" remix which was the top voted community made remix.

+In 2023, Baxter would collaborate again with Kill the Noise and long time collaborator Feed Me on the single "Mirage" on Kill the Noise's album "Hollow World".

+Later in October 2023, Baxter would return to Monstercat after 9 years releasing "Endgame" with Rebel Scum.